dotnet/csharpstandard/standard/expressions.md

 - If the anonymous function includes a signature, the parameters specified in the signature are available in the body.
 If the anonymous function has no signature it can be converted to a delegate type or expression type having parameters ([§10.7](conversions.md#107-anonymous-function-conversions)), but the parameters cannot be accessed in the body.
 - Except for `in`, `out` or `ref` parameters specified in the signature (if any) of the nearest enclosing anonymous function, it is a compile-time error for the body to access an `in`, `out`, or `ref` parameter.
+- Except for parameters specified in the signature (if any) of the nearest enclosing anonymous function, it is a compile-time error for the body to access a parameter of a `ref struct` type.
 - When the type of `this` is a struct type, it is a compile-time error for the body to access `this`.
 This is true whether the access is explicit (as in `this.x`) or implicit (as in `x` where `x` is an instance member of the struct).
 This rule simply prohibits such access and does not affect whether member lookup results in a member of the struct.
 - The body has access to the outer variables ([§12.19.6](expressions.md#12196-outer-variables)) of the anonymous function.
 Access of an outer variable will reference the instance of the variable that is active at the time the *lambda_expression* or *anonymous_method_expression* is evaluated ([§12.19.7](expressions.md#12197-evaluation-of-anonymous-function-expressions)).
 - It is a compile-time error for the body to contain a `goto` statement, a `break` statement, or a `continue` statement whose target is outside the body or within the body of a contained anonymous function.